WeblateOrg/weblate/docs/admin/install/docker.rst

 #.
 Extend your custom settings module to define or redefine settings.

-    You can define settings before or after the import statement above to determine which settings take preference.
+    You can define settings before or after the import statement above to determine which settings take precedence.
 Settings defined before the import statement can be overriden by environment variables and setting overrides defined in the data volume.
 Setting defined after the import statement cannot be overriden.